 Digital Vacuum Absolute Pressure Gauge GDH 200-14

 Consistently producing high quality vacuum infusion parts is easy with the proper equipment.
 The “Made in Germany” GDH 200-14 is a digital vacuum absolute pressure gauge.
-It works like a Barometer and measures the pressure relative to absolute zero).
-Unlike analog dial gauges – which are usually mounted on the vacuum pump or catch pot – the GDH 200 allows to precisely gauge the process quality with digital precision and accuracy..
+It works like a Barometer and measures the pressure relative to absolute zero.
+Unlike analog dial gauges – which are usually mounted on the vacuum pump or catch pot – the GDH 200-14 allows to precisely gauge the process quality with digital precision and accuracy.

 Benefits of GDH 200-14: